foko/api-docs/widgets/general/README.md

 api@foko.co</a>.
 In the email please provide your company name and that you want a key for the iframe/Embed Photo Feed Widget.
 </p>

+**Supported Browsers**
+IE users: The slide show version supports for IE 8, 9, 10, 11, grid view version only supports for IE 10 and above.

+Non IE users: The widget fully supports for Chrome, Firefox and Safari, however it is highly recommended to upgrade to the latest version of these browsers in order to achieve optimal experience.

 **How to use**

 There are two versions of this widget: the **Slide Show** and **Grid View**.